taitotnk/taito-t/README.md

 Pages of routing by Next.js.

 ### styles
-Global CSS, CSS Module by using SASS.
+Global CSS, CSS Module by using Sass.

 ### types
 Type definitions.